vuejs/vue/packages/vue-template-compiler/README.md

 ### compiler.parseComponent(file, [options])

 Parse a SFC (single-file component, or `*.vue` file) into a descriptor (refer to the `SFCDescriptor` type in [flow declarations](https://github.com/vuejs/vue/blob/dev/flow/compiler.js)).
 This is used in SFC build tools like `vue-loader` and `vueify`.

+---

+### compiler.generateCodeFrame(template, start, end)

+Generate a code frame that highlights the part in `template` defined by `start` and `end`.
+Useful for error reporting in higher-level tooling.

 #### Options